JustSift/ReSift/docs/tutorial/resift-rentals.md

   }
   ```

-- And a pagination helper that takes in an array, a pageSize (how many array items should be on one page, and a current page number), and returns the sliced array of items on the current page, along with the paginationMeta.
-The return shape looks like the following:
+- And a pagination helper that takes in an array, a pageSize (the number of items on one page), and a current page number, and returns the sliced array of items on the current page, along with the paginationMeta.
+The return shape looks like this:

   ```js
   {